Help Center/ Data Lake Insight/ Getting Started/ Using DLI to Submit a SQL Job to Query OBS Data

 Step 1: Upload Data to OBS

-1. Go to the DLI console.
+1. Log in to the OBS management console.

-3. Create a bucket.
+2. Create a bucket.
 In this example, the bucket name is obs1.

 1. Click Create Bucket in the upper right corner.